prakritj/ds105_wallstreetbets/index.md

 |:--:|
 |![image](https://user-images.githubusercontent.com/92173642/147842092-94823cb6-65a2-4bb7-83dc-0f7f5aca71d9.jpeg)|

-Considering the general negativity of the internet, it was not surprising to us that the mean sentiment was negative.
+Considering that r/WSB comments only support the purchase of stocks from our analysis of the categories of comments, we expected overwhelmingly positive sentiment, so a mean negative sentiment was of great surprise to us.
+Surely, if Redditors were advocating for each other to buy stocks, they must have a positive outlook for stock prices?

 However, upon further review, we discovered that the negativity was driven by reactions to negative outcomes on the stock market.
-In other words, r/WSB investors were upset that their investments had decreased in value, and expressed their dissapointment on r/WSB.
+In other words, r/WSB investors were upset that their investments had decreased in value and expressed their disappointment on r/WSB.
 A few examples best demonstrate this:

 _**Negative Sentiment Around GME After the Spike**_
 |**Comment**|**Sentiment Score**|